-Tooth Gems, piercings, or jewellery (jewels) placed in the teeth were used by the ancestors in many cultures from the ancient Mayan civilization to the current area of Central America and Southeast Asia.
-It was a sign of power, hierarchy, and beauty.
-In the last decades, approximately since 1980, famous people have rejected the fashion trend of using jewels in piercings on different parts of the body; however, for some years now, the use of precious stone and metal tooth inlays as jewellery has been on the rise.
+Gems, piercings, or jewellery (jewels) placed in the teeth were used by the ancestors in many cultures from the ancient Mayan civilization to the current area of Central America and Southeast Asia.
+It was a sign of power, hierarchy and beauty.

 This procedure should be performed by an experienced, trained dentist, preferably someone in the field of cosmetic dentistry.
 They will clean the tooth surface and then place a cement-like product on the flat base of the gem so it adheres to it.

-What are the Risks and Complications of Tooth Gems
+What are the risks and complications of tooth gem

 The main negative effect of these procedures is localized demineralization of the tooth at the gem application site, damaging tooth enamel and affecting oral health while it increases the possibility of gum disease and tooth decay.